esovetkin/jbs/docs/function_help/read_csv.md

 - The first row must be a header row.
 - Header names must be unique valid table column names.
 - Relative paths resolve from the source file that contains the call.
 In REPL they resolve from the REPL working directory.
+- type inference is per column across all rows:
+  - `bool` if every value is `true` or `false`
+  - otherwise `int` if every value is a base-10 integer
+  - otherwise `float` if every value is a finite float
+  - otherwise `string`
+- empty cells force that column to become `string`
+- every data row must have the same number of fields as the header row

 ## Returns